 The last thing you want is for your design to fall flat.
 Create a multidimensional wow factor with a mix of tiles.
 In this white bathroom idea, subway and hexagonal tile are an absolutely dazzling duo.

 Clean and minimal but far from austere, this bathroom belonging to interior designer Kristin Dion highlights an array of warm textures.
 From the hexagonal terra cotta flooring to the shiplap walls, distressed wood vanity, and lush foliage, this white bathroom idea is far from boring.

 Kick drab to the curb.
 For a rental-friendly update, swap out your existing hardware for something slightly more interesting.
 Sarah Sherman Samuel gave this bathroom a dazzling upgrade with brass hardware and fixtures.

-10. Opt for patterned flooring.
+10. Opt for blue flooring.

 11. Embrace unique architecture.

 In this 1920s-era pool house bathroom, the architecture is the star of the show.
 The sloped ceiling with exposed beams and skylights provide intriguing angles while the retro artwork adds charming personality.
 The luxurious walk-in shower doesn't hurt either.

 12. Invest in eye-catching artwork.